mikrono/tModLoaderWiki_kr_ko/Mod.md

 This is called whenever this mod is unloaded from the game.
 Use it to undo changes that you've made in Load that aren't automatically handled (for example, modifying the texture of a vanilla item).
 Mods are guaranteed to be unloaded in the reverse order they were loaded in.

-### public virtual void AddCraftGroups()
+### public virtual void AddRecipeGroups()

-Override this method to add craft groups to this mod.
-You must add craft groups by calling the AddCraftGroup method here.
+Override this method to add recipe groups to this mod.
+You must add recipe groups by calling the RecipeGroup.RegisterGroup method here.
+A recipe group is a set of items that can be used interchangeably in the same recipe.

-### public void AddCraftGroup(string name, string displayName, params int[] items)

-Adds a craft group to this mod with the specified internal name, display name, and items.

-### public CraftGroup GetCraftGroup(string name)

-Gets the CraftGroup object of this mod with the corresponding internal name.

 ### public virtual void AddRecipes()